 This has helped him portray his infectious personality and every trackside interview, it seems as if he is fighting back a giggle (especially when a Dutch TV channel asked him if he was going for a massage in Amsterdam after the race).

-He has an army of fans behind him and may be currently occupying the ‘best of the rest’ spot on the grid but there are no questions that he has the talent to move higher up.
+He has an army of fans behind him and may have been occupying the ‘best of the rest’ spot on the grid for the past couple of seasons, but there are no questions that he has the talent to move higher up.